 Real Estate Outlook (2019)

-In my limited view, the real estate market next year will see Seoul rise further while regional markets are hit hard, and the polarization of wealth will become more extreme.
+In my limited view, the Seoul housing market will rise further, provincial housing markets will be hit hard, and wealth polarization will become even more extreme.

-As capital is increasingly flowing into real estate funds and public real estate funds are expanding (at present, private funds account for 97% of the market), I recommend overseas exposure through REITs or real estate funds if one lacks the capital to acquire another property in Seoul.
+With capital increasingly flowing into real estate funds and public funds gradually gaining traction as well (for now, private funds account for 97% of the entire real estate fund market), I would recommend gaining overseas exposure through REITs or real estate funds if you don’t have enough capital to buy an additional home in Seoul.

-While the merits of owning property in Gangnam are self-evident, I proposed overseas investment via REITs or real estate funds as a pragmatically accessible alternative.
+While the merits of owning property in Gangnam are self-evident, I proposed overseas investment via REITs or real estate funds as an accessible alternative.

 Real Estate Outlook Verification (2019)